 For the holy catholic Church throughout the world, we pray.
 People Lord, have mercy.
 For our Bishop, clergy, and all whose lives are closely linked with ours, we pray.
-Lord, have mercy.

 For this country, for all nations and their leaders, and for our community, we pray.
-Lord, have mercy.